gnudduong/HACK-PROJECT/README.md

 Data comes from 2 sources: smear(ground observation) and sentinelhub(satellite) to increase validity.
 -User submission feature to increase data, and validate our measument on arctic haze.
 -Warning notification if users are in dangerous areas with a high concentration of pollutants and low visibility.

+HOW TO RUN:
+(You need python install on your device for this to work) 1.Download all the files
+2.Use command promt or powershell in the download directory 3.type hack.py